|

 boat in Canada.
 That’ll hold you for a bit.”
 Rusty nodded and saw the same hollow

-for David to like him, but David wasn’t having any of it.
-He never had and
+David to like him, but David wasn’t having any of it.
+He never had and never would.

-never would.
 Rusty saw that smile and knew it through and through.
-He took his
+He took his brother’s hand

-strode up the hill.
-At the crest he glanced back and saw David staring after him, his
+up the hill.
+At the crest he glanced back and saw David staring after him, his head tilted

-on the empty crestline and the unforgiving granite grey sky.
-A gentle wind lifted the hillside
+eyes lingered on the empty crestline and the unforgiving granite grey sky.
+A gentle wind

 in full camouflage suits separated themselves from a stand of saplings.
 David fought to